zippyy/myblog/content/post/nomad-vpn/index.md

 ![SSH Remote Access Toggle](ssh_remote_access.png)

+### GoodCloud

+Another Useful feature of the GL-inet Routers is they Come with a service called GoodCloud, Like the DDNS it allows you to access both SSH and
 ## Closing

 I threw this together super fast for the folks on reddit, I will improve this guide when I have a little more time to sit down and knock it out.
 I will also be adding more in this Digital Nomad Series to cover things like Mobile Internet, Hotspots, Masking data to avoid caps, etc....